 Production management software – be aware of traps

-Watch out for “free production management software” or “open source ERP”
+Watch out for “a free production management app” or “open source ERP.”

-- Free are usually only basic modules licences (such as ex.
+- Free is usually only basic modules licences (such as ex.
 OpenOffice), any dedicated modules must be purchased at additional costs;

 - Independently installed systems usually don’t have any guarantee and technical support, and they might not be developed any further;

-- Imagine, that possibly you managed to install some open source ERP, and there is another JPK, which you have no idea about;
+- Imagine that possibly you managed to install some open-source production scheduling software free for your business and there is another JPK, which you have no idea about;

-- It turnes out in total balance, that “free” software is more expensive then the paid one, and involves higher uncertainity.
+- It turned out in total balance that production scheduling software “free” is more expensive than the paid planning program and involves higher uncertainty.

 The smaller the company is, the faster it should move to a “cloud”, as sooner or later that’s the way all business will go 😉

-- Practically speaking, for small companies, without IT department and advanced network, an online service is much safer than storage data at their premises.
+- Practically speaking, for small companies, without an IT department and an advanced network, an online service is much safer than storage data at their premises.

-Integration with accounts and warehouse isn’t always worth doing
+Integration with accounts and inventory module isn’t always worth doing.

-As an entrepreneur you strive to have work automated, and you fight to eliminate dispensable procedures; you wish to pay once only and have everything in one place – this thinking is like grist to the mill of companies, which want to sell you the idea of “integration”.
+As an entrepreneur, you strive to have work automated.
+You fight to eliminate dispensable procedures; you wish to pay once only and have everything in one place – this thinking is like grist to the mill of companies, which want to sell you the idea of “integration”.

-Integration is great, but it requires precision and the system should be tailor made for the company.
+Integration is excellent, but it requires precision, and the system should be tailor-made for the company.

-Each waste and what is going to happen with it (to go to the warehouse or to the trash), each technological change or different raw material used by an employee MUST BE ACCOUNTED FOR in the system, otherwise, just after 2 months it will be impossible to count your stock, which was automatically calculated and based on production.
-No products can be taken without being physically ordered and all actions must be put in the system (it will be blocked otherwise).
+Each waste and what will happen with it (to go to the warehouse or the trash), each technological change or different raw material used by an employee MUST BE ACCOUNTED FOR in the system.
+Otherwise, just after 2 months, it will be impossible to count your stock automatically calculated and based on production.
+No products can be taken without being physically ordered, and all actions must be put in the system (it will be blocked otherwise).

-You might now think, it’s great and that finally your small manufacture will be organized – but when there are really many orders and the machines can’t work, because you didn’t enter all necessary data into the system, you may go back to old good paper orders, and leave this new system behind, although you spent on it a several dozen.
+You might now think it’s great and that for small manufacturers will finally e organized – but when there are really many orders.
+The machines can’t work because you didn’t enter all the necessary data into the system.
+So you may go back to old good paper orders and leave this new system behind, although you spent several dozen.

 Automatic planning – won’t pay itself off!

-Gantt’s graph and a dream of one magic button setting a production plan is a topic of many talks between company owners.
+Gantt’s graph and a dream of one magic button setting a production schedule is a topic of many talks between company owners.

-Meanwhile, although there appeared many different programs, which promise to plan everything themselves, so far it is still necessary for the software to know before it starts planning process:
+Meanwhile, although there appeared many different types of manufacturing software, which promise to plan everything themselves, so far it is still necessary to know before the planning process starts:

-- calendar of avaliability of production employees, time off work, their work presence,
+- calendar of availability of production employees, time off work, their work presence,

 - service and maintenance schedule,